-1 pound Rhubarb stalks
+1 pound rhubarb stalks

-3 tablespoon fresh rosemary
+3 tablespoons rosemary (fresh)

-2 tablespoon fresh mint
+2 tablespoons mint (fresh)

-10 dried apricots
+10 apricots (dried)

-½ cup dried cranberries
+½ cup cranberries (dried)

 4 rosemary sprigs

-2 tsp fresh orange juice
+2 teaspoons fresh orange juice

-1 cup raw almonds, soaked
+1 cup raw almonds (soaked)

 1 tablespoon cinnamon

-¼ cup H20
+¼ cup water

 6. Leave about a half a cup of the strawberries and transfer the mixture into a shallow baking dish or bowl.
 Press the remaining strawberries into the top to form a layer.

-For the topping,coursly process the almonds and then add in the dates and continue to process, adding in the water as needed to keep the mixture smoothly processing.
+7. For the topping, coarsely process the almonds and then add in the dates and continue to process, adding in the water as needed to keep the mixture smoothly processing.

-If you wish, serve with your favorite Raw Vanilla Ice cream (some great recipes on this site!.
+If you wish, serve with your favorite Raw Vanilla Ice cream (some great recipes on this site!).
 I like to take a basic vanilla ice cream recipe and mix in cinnamon for cinnamon ice cream.
 If anyone actually makes this, please let me know what you think or if you have any good improvisations.